 The operators offer three short tours and four long tours, the short tours are called tourist tours and require no caving skills.
 The other tours require physical fitness, surefootedness, and at least some mountaineereing or caving practice.
 The cave is huge and there is no crawling, but it is necessary to walk on uneven ground, climb boulders and on the river tour enter the cave river.

 A last word for the show-cave-status of this cave, as the organizers of the tours actually insist that it is a show cave now.
 Nevertheless we decided to still call it a semi-wild cave.
 The main problem is, that there is no sharp objective definition of a show cave.
 Until today the definition of Hubert Trimmel is the best we have: a cave is a show cave if most of the following criteria are fulfilled: light, paths, closed by a gate, regular open hours, entrance fee, and guided tours.
 You see: its quite fuzzy.
 Obviously a show cave is still a show cave, if there is no light, or if there are self guided tours.
 The easy paths are probably the most important critera.
 So in general, its hard to find a sharp border between a show cave and a wild cave.

 In this case we decided to classify La Verna as a semi-wild cave because of three critera: there is no light system, which is rather problematic because of the huge size of the chamber.
 No personal light source, no matter how bright, will be able to light this cave appropriately.
 There are no trails, as the tours use the path constructed by the electrical power company, the rest of the cave is undeveloped.
 And finally there are no regular open hours, the cave might be visited only after appointment or booking through an online form, but there are no daily tours and the availability of tours seems a bit erratic.
-Any of this happens with show caves, but here three of the most important criteria - light, trails, and accessibility - are not sufficient.
+Any of this happens with show caves, but here three of the most important criteria - light, trails, and accessibility - are not sufficiently met.